jipe/tupp/README.md

 #### RabbitMQ

-The message queueing system used for flow control throughout the application.
+The message queueing system used for flow control and concurrency throughout the application.

 #### RabbitMQ Management